secure-systems-lab/dsse/specification.md

 ```

 The PAYLOAD_TYPE is a URI indicating how to interpret SERIALIZED_BODY.
 It
-encompasses the content type (JSON, CBOR, etc.), the purpose, and the schema
+encompasses the content type (JSON, Canonical-JSON, CBOR, etc.), the purpose,
-version of the payload.
-This obviates the need for the `_type` field within
+and the schema version of the payload.
+This obviates the need for the `_type`
-in-toto/TUF payloads.
-This URI does not need to be resolved to a remote
+field within in-toto/TUF payloads.
+This URI does not need to be resolved to a
-resource, nor does such a resource need to be fetched.
+remote resource, nor does such a resource need to be fetched.
 Examples:

 -   https://in-toto.io/Link/v0.9
 -   https://in-toto.io/Layout/v0.9